brianoflondon/hive-nectar/docs/configuration.rst

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
     steem = Steem()
     print(steem.wallet.locked())

 When the output is False, automatic unlocking with keyring or the `UNLOCK` variable works.
-It can also tested by beempy with
+It can also tested by nectar-cli with

 .. code-block:: bash

-        beempy walletinfo --test-unlock
+        nectar-cli walletinfo --test-unlock

 When no password prompt is shown, unlocking with keyring or the `UNLOCK` variable works.